How to Rebuild a Honda CBR 600 Rear Brake Master Cylinder

 NOTE: There's a plate that looks like a washer, so don't forget to include it.
 You'll need to apply some pressure as you insert it to fight against the spring inside the master cylinder.

-Step 8.
-Finally, thread on the pinch bolt and the connector, and tighten both into place.
+Step 7.
+Thread on the pinch bolt and the connector, and tighten both into place.

-The process is just a reverse of what you did to remove it from the machine.
+The process to replace the rear master cylinder is just a reverse of what you did to remove it from the machine.
+Watch the clip below to see how to replace the rear master cylinder.

 Once you've reconnected everything, refill the system with brake fluid and you're done.